 Meena is the feminine form of Minoo in Persian, meaning heaven.
 Meena refers to the Azure colour of heaven.
-The Iranian craftsmen of Sasanied era invented this art and Mongols spread it to India and other countries.
+The Iranian craftsmen of Sasanied era invented Meenakari art; and Mongols spread it to India and other countries.

 Enamel is usually used to design vase, jewelry and candleholder in addition to doors and chandeliers of holy shrines.
 The central city of Isfahan is the most important Iranian hub of enamelling.

-Meena, is defined as some sort of glasslike coloured coat which can be stabilized by heat on different metals particularly copper.
-Although this course is of abundant use industrially for producing metal and hygienic dishes, it has been used by painters, goldsmiths and metal engravers since long times ago.
+Meena is defined as some sort of glasslike coloured coat; which can be stabilized by heat on different metals particularly copper.
+Meenakari is of abundant use industrially for producing metal and hygienic dishes; but it has also been used by painters, goldsmiths and metal engravers since long times ago.

 Following you can find photos of Meenakari in Isfahan retrieved from IRNA: